Customization Handbook¶

 sql = refresh_matviews_sql(instance)

-4. Deploy the L1 dashboard against your instance¶
+4. Serve the L1 dashboard against your instance¶

 5. Verify with the test runner¶